 Each year, in the run-up to the festive season, the German city of Hamburg wraps itself with decorations begins to celebrate Christmas.
 It’s a winter wonderland where the season of goodwill is as ever-present as the Glühwein.
 December, January and February are the coldest months, but there is plenty of traditional German fare to keep you warm as you explore the city.

-The most popular Christmas Market is Weihnachtsmarkt, set against the Rathaus (City Hall), and filled with stalls set in themed alleyways, according to the products or services they offer.
+The most popular Christmas Market in Hamburg is Weihnachtsmarkt, set against the Rathaus (City Hall), and filled with stalls set in themed alleyways, according to the products or services they offer.
 There is the Spielzeuggasse, set to enchant children, and the Handwerkgasse, where artisans and traders offer traditional gifts and decorations, including wooden toys.
 The Naschgasse is where the confectionery may be found: gingerbread, sweets and cakes, and even see a confectioner at work.

 The beautiful Weisser Zauber Christmas Market is set on the promenade of the enclosed Alster Lake, at Jungfernsteig, adorned with a beautiful tree and resplendent in its reflections.
 It can get chilly here, due to its openness and proximity to the water, but it’s a treasure trove of gifts and crafts, as well as offering traditional food and drink.